plancky/blog/content/posts/floating_bits.md

 ```
 ### Rounding

-Real numbers which cannot be representated exactly by the IEEE 754 standard lies between two exactly  representable values and therefore ends up getting rounded while being stored, IEEE 754 recommends use of one of the following methods:-
+Real numbers which cannot be representated exactly by the IEEE 754 standard lie between two exactly representable values and therefore end up getting rounded while being stored, IEEE 754 recommends use of one of the following methods for rounding such numbers:-
 - **Round to nearest** :
     The system chooses the nearer of the two possible neighbourhood values.
 If the exact value answer is exactly halfway between the two, the system chooses to store the one where the least significant bit of mantissa is zero.
 This behavior (round-to-even) prevents various undesirable effects.